jjbenson85/jamdex/README.md

 A way we wanted to replicate this was with an in-app currency that could be exchanged for 'new' equipment.
 We decided we wanted to use an idea taken from the Medium app; applause.

-Our Minimum Viable Product would be to have the ability to log-in, create a melody where used changed the pitch and could turn notes on and off and have the melody save to the database where other users could 'Applaud' it.
+Our Minimum Viable Product would be to have the ability to log-in, create a melody (where users adjusted pitch and could turn notes on and off) and have the melody save to the database where other users could 'Applaud' it.

-We discussed ideas as to how the music could be saved, such as recording the audio potentially using the [MediaStream Recording API](https://developer.mozilla.org/en-US/docs/Web/API/MediaStream_Recording_API).
+We discussed ideas as to how the music could be saved, such as recording the audio, potentially using the [MediaStream Recording API](https://developer.mozilla.org/en-US/docs/Web/API/MediaStream_Recording_API).

 #### Experimentation